American Medicine and Preparation for the Lewis and Clark Expedition

 Herbal Medicine: The Choke Cherry

-The medical equipment was limited.
+Medical equipment in the early 19th century was limited.
 Penis syringes and clysters were taken along in anticipation of treating venereal disease.
-To treat venereal disease medicine, particularly mercury, was placed in the clyster and injected into the penis or anus.
-Journal records do not indicate whether the dental instruments or tourniquet were used on the expedition.
+Medicine, particularly mercury, was placed in the clyster and injected into the penis or anus for treatment.
+Ointments or salves were also used topically to treat the disease.
+Clysters could also be used for administering enemas.

-Lancets were used for blood-letting, a popular therapy in the nineteenth century.
+Lancets were used for blood-letting, a popular therapy in the nineteenth century and one enthusiastically espoused by Benjamin Rush.
 Lewis and Clark were equipped for the expedition with “six best lancets.”
 The lancet, a small sharp knife, was used to penetrate a vein without severing or nicking the pulsating artery beneath it.
 A strategically placed bowl collected the blood flowing from the incision.

 Medical Supplies Taken